vsoch/deepdream-docker/README.md

 # Google Deepdream + Docker

-A Docker Container to run Google's [Deepdream](https://github.com/google/deepdream/).
-This avoids having to setup all the dependencies (including GPU drivers, Python, Caffe, etc) in your OS of choice, so you can skip right to the fun part!
+A Docker Container to run Google's [Deepdream](https://github.com/google/deepdream/), modified from the fantastic [kennydo](https://github.com/kennydo/deepdream-docker)!
+The container has been modified to serve functions to choose N images from a folder, and then to take in some N images to run through the algorithm (and generate a new image).
+Specifically we want to:

+ 1. Have a command to randomly select images
+ 2. Do preprocessing of those images to conform to some size
+ 3. Generate a new image with the N images

 ## Installing

 The only dependency you need is [Docker](https://www.docker.com/).

 ## Building locally

 ```
-docker build -t kennydo/deepdream-docker .
+docker build -t vanessa/deepdream .
 ```

 ## Running